NilsRo/ImpulseSmartMeter/README.md

 ## [Hardware](docs/schema.pdf)
 * MH-ET Live D1 mini ESP32
 * STL for [case (thingiverse)](https://www.thingiverse.com/thing:4871082)
+* Reedsensor has to be connected to ground and GPIO 27 (can be changed in the constants, every digital GPIO can be used)
 * [sensor case for Pietro Florentini/Samgas meters](docs/Gaszaehler_Halter.stl)

 ## Mounting